zanata/fake-zanata-server/README.md

 ...
 ```

-Start the server with the default port:
+Start the server with the default settings:

 ```
 [prompt]$ npm start